jobrunker/first-repository/README.md

 Git: the command from the desktop
 GitHub: the online repository

-Branch: copy of the project
+Branch: copy of the project;
+Fork: branch from someone else's repository

 Pull request: incorporate changes from a branch to the master